External Key Configuration for KMS and HSM Access

 Plugin Key Usage

-Upstream HashiCorp Vault Enterprise uses the managed_key_name
+Upstream HashiCorp Vault Enterprise uses the managed_key_name and

-fields.
-We will support an external_key_name
+managed_key_uuid fields.
+We will support an external_key_name field as

-well as an equivalent alternative managed_key_name
+well as an equivalent alternative managed_key_name field to offer some

 compatibility with existing workflows that target upstream.
 UUID fields are